BlockchainLabsNZ/bankorus_contracts_audit/audit/pre-audit.md

 	}
 	```

-	This function overload doesn't change anything and just call super function.
-Consider to remove it.
+	Calls the `transferFrom()` function of the base contract, without any changes.
+	You can remove this code and just call the original function from the base contract.

 - **7. Function allowance() has a mistake**, [line 45](https://github.com/BlockchainLabsNZ/bankorus_pre/blob/cbba53880d3b26e37f6c3b0840b14034ca4159d3/contracts/bankorus.sol#L45), bankorus.sol: